 2. Sore little ears

 But this might not be your only surprise.
-There's another, even weirder, medieval Frisian custom to be prepared for when travelling through region Brookmerland, East Frisia.
+There's another, even weirder, medieval Frisian custom to be prepared for when travelling through the area of Brookmerland, East Frisia.

-After the aforementioned silver and cash ritual, the owner might call for his son or daughter before you can stow your valuables back into your backpack.
+After the aforementioned silver and cash ritual, the owner might call for his or her son or daughter before you can stow your valuables back into your rucksack (a German loanword, by the way).
 The child probably will have the age of between ten and fifteen years old.
-Again you will be asked to present your valuables.
+Again, you will be asked to present your valuables.
 But this time in the presence of the child.
-After this the child receives quite a slap on his or her ears.
-The owner rounds up with following medieval eternity formula.
+After you have shown all your precious stuff, the child receives quite a slap on his or her ears by the owner.
+The owner then rounds up with following medieval eternity formula.

 Alsoe langhe, soe di wynd fan dae vlkenum wayth ende ghers groyt ende baem bloyt ende dio sonne optijocht ende dyo wrald steed